Karl Ernst: SA career

-From 1927 to March 1931, Ernst worked on the staff of the Supreme SA leadership in Munich.
+From 1927 to March 1931, Ernst worked on the staff of the Supreme SA Leadership in Munich.
 Following the Stennes Revolt, an upheaval and resultant purge within the Berlin SA, Ernst was named the adjutant of the Berlin Gausturm in April 1931 and joined the Nazi Party (membership number 446,153).
 As adjutant, Ernst helped the Berlin commander Wolf-Heinrich Graf von Helldorff in preparing and carrying out the antisemitic Kurfürstendamm riot of 12 September 1931.
-On the evening of the Jewish New Year celebrations, around 1000 SA men attacked Jews leaving the synagogue and passers-by on the Kurfürstendamm.
+On the evening of the Jewish New Year celebrations, around 1,000 SA men attacked Jews leaving the synagogue and passers-by on the Kurfürstendamm.
 Charges of breach of the peace were brought against Helldorff and Ernst, who had initially gone into hiding.
 Defended by Roland Freisler and Hans Frank, both were sentenced to six months in prison in November 1931.
 This judgment was overturned in February 1932 and Ernst paid a fine.

 From 14 October to 14 December 1931, Ernst was the Stabsführer (staff leader) of the reorganized SA-Gruppe Berlin-Brandenburg.
 On 15 December 1931, he became the adjutant of this SA-Gruppe, holding this post until April 1932 with the rank of SA-Oberführer.
 From July 1932 to March 1933 he commanded the SA-Untergruppe Berlin Ost.
 Promoted to SA-Gruppenführer on 1 March 1933, he became Helldorff's successor as Führer of SA-Gruppe Berlin–Brandenburg on 15 March.
 He now commanded all SA troops in the capital area and the Province of Brandenburg as the representative of the SA Supreme Command.
 This also gave him direct control over the SA field police, which were directly involved in the persecution of opponents of the regime.
+On 20 September 1933, Ernst led a group of SA and SS men in the seizure and summary killing of Albrecht Höhler, a Communist imprisoned for the murder of Horst Wessel.

 Ernst was elected as a Nazi deputy to the Reichstag for electoral constituency 3 (Potsdam II) at the July 1932 German federal election and reelected in November 1932.
 Switching to constituency 2 (Berlin), he was reelected in March and November 1933.
 On 4 August 1933, Ernst was appointed to the Prussian State Council by Prussian Minister President Hermann Göring.